mattyoung101/slingshot/README.md

 Of course this is a moonshot, but here's to trying!

-**Current state:** Slingshot has only just started development, and is a long way off implementing any features described below.
-So, stay tuned, I guess.
+**Current state:** Slingshot has only just started development.
+Right now, it is only capable of providing Verilator linting.
+I am working on adding completion and whole project indexing.

-**Timeline:** Hoping to complete some initial tests these holidays after uni exams.
-Assuming I commit to this, I'm hoping to get it functional by no later than June 2024.
+**Timeline:** Due to university, my time is extremely limited.
+However, I am hoping to get Slingshot fully functional by no later than June 2024, so I can use it to develop the SV code for my thesis.

 **Author:** Matt Young (m.young2@uqconnect.edu.au)